eoscostarica/guide.eoscostarica.io/docs/open-source-projects.md

 ## Community Projects

-> The following projects are aimed at the developer community.
+> The following projects have been developed for the eosio community.

 ### EOSIO Dashboard
 >